GerritCodeReview/k8s-gerrit/Documentation/operator.md

 kubectl apply -f Documentation/examples/gerrit.rbac.yaml
 ```

-Now, the primary Gerrit can be scaled up.
-The ServiceAccount also has to be
+Now, the primary Gerrit can be scaled up (Don't forget to also add the
-referenced:
+zookeeper-refdb plugin URL).
+The ServiceAccount also has to be referenced:

 ```sh
 diff Documentation/examples/5-gerritcluster-refdb.yaml Documentation/examples/6-gerritcluster-ha-primary.yaml